Annual report 2019:

 Kenya: new procedure and parental education program

-Senior analyst Anne Loonen of VUmc/Amsterdam UMC visited our partner hospital in Kenya early 2019.
+Senior analyst Anne Loonen of VUmc/Amsterdam UMC visited the partner hospital in Kenya early 2019.
 The aim was to implement a new official procedure (Standard Operating Procedure) for the evaluation of blood and bone marrow preparations, together with Kenyan colleagues from the hematology lab.
 This new procedure ensures faster results of research analysis, so that treatment can be started earlier.
 For children with cancer, an early start of treatment is essential for a better chance of cure.
 The parental education program in Kenya is proving very successful, read more about this in our newsletter #2, July 2020.

 Kosovo: exchange and training